 - No, Except Yes: Played with.
 When Jefferson Hope says that he "killed" one of the victims rather than "murdered", he's actually talking about the difference between a self-defense killing and a murder in cold blood.

 - Playing Drunk: The killer plays drunk to allay suspicion after returning to the scene of the crime.

-- Rescue Romance: Jefferson falls in love with Lucy after he saved her from bulls.
+- Rescue Romance: Jefferson falls in love with Lucy after he saved her from being trampled by a herd of bulls.

 - Sympathetic Murderer: Jefferson.